Wealth Management Expert

 Investors sometimes choose to reach for yield within their safe fixed income allocation.
 This practice can be suboptimal, because it can sacrifice portfolio diversification and related total return benefits.

-Investors commonly view Treasury bills as risk-free, but they are exposed to reinvestment and inflation risks.
-How much TIPS should investors own when funding high-priority, inflation-sensitive goals?
+Investors commonly view Treasury bills as risk-free, but why are they exposed to reinvestment and inflation risks in reality?

 There are many definitions of risk, but running out of money too soon is perhaps the most tangible one.
 How should investors consider shortfall risk when funding high-priority goals?